wes-w-z-h/NUSwaps/README.md

 Refer to [backend/README.md](https://github.com/wes-w-z-h/NUSwaps/blob/main/backend/README.md) to view instructions to start the server.

 Refer to [frontend/README.md](https://github.com/wes-w-z-h/NUSwaps/blob/main/frontend/README.md) to view instructions to start the client.

+## Usage (docker)

+View the docker docs on how to start all services in the docker-compose file [here](https://docs.docker.com/compose/gettingstarted/).

 ## Roadmap